ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 Whenever you create or update a package, you should care for possible dependencies and the required compiler version.
-The requirements field of the .nimble file lists all the dependencies, like [requires \"nim \>= 1.6.0\", nim-regex, bigints].
+The requirements field of the .nimble file lists all the dependencies, like [requires "nim >= 1.6.0", nim-regex, bigints].
 Nimble supports the command [c], which can be used from within a package directory, and which we can use to compile the package and to verify the requirements: While the command [nim c myapp.nim] always searches for libraries at